-Depending on the component that is causing the bottlenecking, one option is to upgrade the component that is causing the problem.
-The most difficult of the whole process is diagnosing exactly which part is causing the most upset.
-Replacing the misfit will definitely help speed your build up.
-After all, your build is only as good as your slowest part.
+Depending on the component that’s causing the bottlenecking, one option would be to upgrade it.
+The most difficult part of the whole process is diagnosing exactly which component is causing the issue.
+Replacing the misfit will definitely help speed up your build.
+After all, your build is only as fast as your slowest part.

 Another potential solution would be to overclock the component that is causing the slowdown.
 This would only provide a fractional difference in performance compared to replacing the part.
 In addition, it’s possible that even overclocking the current component may not provide enough improvement to show results.
 If this is the case, then it would be a waste of your time and resources.